samimsu/queens-game-linkedin/CONTRIBUTING.md

-# Contributing to Queens Game
+# How to contribute to Queens Game

 Thank you for your interest in contributing to the Queens Game project!
 This document provides guidelines on how to contribute to the project, with a special focus on internationalization (i18n).